Sat 31 Jul 2021 - Sat 7 Aug 2021

 Llangollen Canal - Saturday, 31st July 2021 for Seven Nights

-Join Merseyside IVC members for a week’s canal cruise, starting and ending in Middlewich, Cheshire.
-On Saturday, 5th May 2018, the Fjord Viscount (http://www.andersenboats.com/fjord-viscount-narrowboat.php) will depart and head towards Llangollen.
-It will travel out for three and a half days then return.
-In all there will be seven nights afloat.
-The emphasis will be on a leisurely pace and canal side diversion rather than eating up miles.
-The cost is £250.
+Join MIVC members for a week’s canal cruise starting and ending in Middlewich, Cheshire.
+On Saturday, 31st July 2021, the Fjord Viscount and Stavanger Fjord will depart and head towards Llangollen.
+They will travel out then return by the same route.
+In all, there will be seven nights afloat.

 Through rural Cheshire towards Wales

 Leaving Middlewich by way of an arm of the Shropshire Union Canal, the route has fine views over the valley of the River Weaver before making its way directly through an area full of Shropshire's 'black and white cows' to the main line of the canal.
 Here a short deviation would take you to the 'black and white buildings' of Nantwich.